Introduction to CentOS Commands

 CentOS may be defined as the Linux based operating system that leverages the commands used in Linux in order to serve the users.
 It has a very simple interface that lets the user perform their task with the ease and comfort of enjoying the interactive interface.
-There are various plus points of using the centOS over other operating system and one of the most important positive points is its lightweight.
-The hardware required to run CentOS is not that high and it can be run over any machine that has 2GB of RAM and 200GB of the harddisk.
+There are various plus points of using the centOS over other operating systems, and one of the most important positive points is its lightweight.
+The hardware required to run CentOS is not that high, and it can be run over any machine that has 2GB of RAM and 200GB of the hard disk.

-It severs the purpose of normal usage very well and if the user wants to perform any heavy task, they are suggested to move to Linux OS.
-The CentOS can also be explained as an operating system belonging to the Linux family that offers the interactive GUI based interface to the user.
+It severs the purpose of normal usage very well, and if the user wants to perform any heavy task, they are suggested to move to Linux OS.
+The CentOS can also be explained as an operating system belonging to the Linux family that offers the user’s interactive GUI-based interface.

 When compared with Windows, the function available in CentOS is a bit less comparatively.
 But in comparison to any other distribution of Linux, the amazing GUI of CentOS gives it an edge.
 It doesn’t require any specialization to work with CentOS as you will be able to work with it if you have an idea about the basic commands of Linux.
-In the next section, we are going to learn about some of the essential commands that are used to work with CentOS.
+In the next section, we will learn about some of the essential commands used to work with CentOS.

 In order to work with CentOS, there are several commands that can be used to interact with the machine.
-The interesting thing about CentOS is, its commands are similar to the Linux commands and anyone who has an idea about Linux commands will be able to work with CentOS.
+The interesting thing about CentOS is that its commands are similar to the Linux commands, and anyone who has an idea about Linux commands will work with CentOS.
 Below are some of the important commands that can be used very often while working with CentOS.

 - Pwd Command

 pwd command is used to get the pathname where the current user is actually present.
-In the terminal, when the user moves from one directory to other, there is no display section that shows in which directory the user is actually present.
+In the terminal, when the user moves from one directory to another, there is no display section showing which directory the user is actually present.
 Using the pwd command will give the pathname to the user confirming their current directory.